 Once you’ve finished, be sure to wait at least 15 minutes before bathing so the oils can penetrate deeper into the tissues, maximizing the health benefits.
 You can either relax during this time or carry on with additional morning activities, like yoga or meditation.

 In many cultures, bathing is considered a sacred act that is both physically and spiritually purifying.
 According to the Charaka Samhita, “Bathing is purifying, life promoting, a destroyer of fatigue, physically removes sweat and dirt, is resuscitative and a promoter of ojas or divine energy.”

 In Ayurveda, a healthy breakfast is about more than healthy food.
 Firstly, Ayurveda recognizes that different constitutions, or dosha types, require different types of food in the morning: Vata types benefit from breakfasts that are warm, dense, moist, sweet, sour and salty.
 Pitta types do well with breakfasts that have cool, dense, mild, and dry qualities and sweet, bitter and astringent flavors.
 People with a Kapha constitution benefit from morning recipes that are warm, light, dry, and fiery with astringent, bitter and pungent tastes.

 In addition, a healthy meal is also about how, when, and where you eat.
 Be sure to eat your breakfast slowly and mindfully.
 Chew to a thorough consistency and stop when you’re about 80% full.

-When you start embracing the Ayurveda morning routine and rituals, you’ll find yourself starting each day with increasing peace.
+When you start embracing an Ayurveda morning routine, you’ll find yourself starting each day with increasing peace.
 Be patient as you seek to shift yourself from well-established routines, and don’t worry if you don’t incorporate all of the steps.
 Create a routine based on what makes sense for you.
 And remember that no matter how small your routine, you are having a positive impact on your life.